Real Estate Tax

 Tax Certificate Process In Hillsborough County

-The tax certificate’s face amount consists of the sum of the following: delinquent real estate tax (unpaid amount), interest (1.5% per month for April and May on the delinquent amount), Tax Collector’s commission (5% on the delinquent amount) and the newspaper’s advertising charge (& sale costs or other costs).
+The tax certificate’s face amount consists of the sum of the following: delinquent real estate tax (unpaid amount), interest (3% on the delinquent amount), Tax Collector’s commission (5% on the delinquent amount) and the newspaper’s advertising charge (& sale costs or other costs).

 On or before June 1st, the tax collector’s office conducts an annual Tax Certificate Sale to collect the preceding year’s unpaid taxes and associated fees.